Vasay Chaudhry: Career

-Mantra

 Chaudhry in one interview explained the reason for writing as "only to bring the people's attention to the various character types that exist amidst us.
 It is important to be a responsible role model but for most people, it is easier to pick ideas off the internet and ape them."

 Chaudhry believes in self-censorship but insists "My target has always been to entertain people; I am not into "artistic stuff" as far as my work is concerned, at least not now.
 Even when I was doing theatre, I wasn't into it.
 I suppose it's because I am influenced by entertainment films of the 80s and 90s".
 He regards Anwar Maqsood and Mushtaq Ahmad Yusufi as his gurus in comedy writing and laments the lack of fresh ideas and wit in majority of current comedies.
 Being a strong believer in originality he was quoted saying "It's mostly foreign concepts that we are picking up and then trying to localize and obviously failing.
 We need to learn to improvise rather than copy ideas."

 Reception

 Chaudhry has been praised in the Pakistani press as a writer uniquely in touch and comfortable with Punjabi culture.
-He is a firm believer of "self censorship" and calls himself old school when it comes to the views regarding a writer's moral responsibility towards his audiences.
+He is a firm believer of "self-censorship" and calls himself old school when it comes to the views regarding a writer's moral responsibility towards his audiences.
 He credits this to his training in a pre-cable TV world and asserts that he "refrains from [writing] obnoxious jokes."